ArickCodeGuy/react-pokemons/README.md

 `npm` - 8.15.0
 `pnpm` - 7.26.0

-All other version dependancies is provided in `package.json`
+All other version dependancies is provided are `package.json`

 ## Links